 These are designed to test if you can set out a logical and credible vision and if you have business sense alongside product sense.

 However some questions will be more granular and drill into specific GTM or growth strategies, such as growth, market entry questions, monetisation or pricing questions.
-Examples include ‘How can Airbnb increase their bookings?’ or ‘What’s the best GTM (go-to-market) strategy for Amazon grocery stores?’.
+Examples include:

 For these it can be useful for use the below framework from Lenny to structure your response, loosely based on the Minto Pyramid principle: